Oct. 18, 2024

 BENEFITS OF MICROWAVE DRYING

-PART 2 – IMPACTS OF DIELECTRIC DRYING ON OPERATIONS
+PART 2 – IMPACTS OF CONVECTION AND MICROWAVE DRYING ON OPERATIONS

 In part one of our series comparing convection and microwave drying we examined how slower drying processes, like convection drying, can negatively impact product quality.
 While faster drying processes, like microwave drying, minimize the impact of drying on product quality.